-Compact the asphalt with any power roller as recommended.
+Compact the asphalt with a small power roller or compactor.
+Avoid using large power rollers which may compress aggregate into the cable..
 If possible, move the roller perpendicular with the cable direction to help avoid stress on the cable below.
 Be careful not to stop or start the roller over the mats as this could cause the asphalt to shift, potentially damaging the cables.